viriava/viriava/README.md

 - [Certified Associate in Project Management (CAPM)®](https://www.pmi.org/certifications/certified-associate-capm)

 ### Participation
+- Hack-a-TONx - The hackathon that brings together Web2 and Web3 developers, designers, PMs, technologists, and cypherpunks to prototype new blockchain-enabled products / Feb 2023 / Prague
 - Next Block Expo - The Blockchain Festival of Europe / Nov 2022 / Berlin
 - Gateway to Cosmos - Conference & Hackathon / May 2022 / Prague